Calibrating Verbal Uncertainty as a Linear Feature to Reduce Hallucinations: Verbal Uncertainty Feature (VUF)

-\paragraph{Causal Validation} We validate the causal connection between VUFs and the model's VU by analyzing the generation behavior as we modulate the strength of the corresponding feature through simple linear interventions.
-Inspired by \citet{li2024inference}, we intervene on model activations of all tokens by steering them along a set of VUF directions.
-Observations from visualization indicate that VUFs are exacted from the middle to the last layers.
 For each layer $l$, we extract VUs $\mathbf{r}_{\text{VU}}^{(l)} \in \mathbb{R}^{d_{model}}$.
 Specifically, the VU feature vector $\mathbf{r}_{\text{VU}}^{(l)}$ serves as a directional guide for steering activations, as described in the equation below: where $\alpha$ is the intensity of intervention, and $\mathbf{r}_{\text{VU}}^{(l)}$ is the verbal uncertainty feature at layer $l$.
 The results presented in Figure \ref{fig:causal_lu} show that adding VUFs to model activations ($\alpha>0$) increases the VU of the model outputs.
-Conversely, removing VUFs to activations ($\alpha<0$) decreases this uncertainty.
+Conversely, removing VUFs from activations ($\alpha<0$) decreases this uncertainty.
 As the intensity of VUFs ($|\alpha|$) gets stronger, the VU scores exhibit greater changes.
 This trend remains consistent across all models and datasets we studied.
 This show the potential of VU calibration in model generation.
 We will further explore how to leverage this phenomenon in \S \ref{subsec:mitigate}.

 Interestingly, although Qwen2.5 exhibits a similar trend, it is significantly less sensitive compared to Llama3.1 and Mistral.
+This is due to the normalization of the VUF.
+Qwen embeddings have larger norms, resulting in longer distances between clusters.

-\paragraph{VUFs are Consistent Across Different Datasets} An important question is whether the obtained VUFs are dependent on the dataset.
-To investigate this, we measure the cosine similarity of distinct VUFs extracted from TriviaQA, NQ-Open, and PopQA datasets respectively.
-We explore VUFs obtained from each layer of three models.
-The results presented in Figure \ref{fig:cos_sim} show a high cosine similarity between VUFs from different datasets, particularly in \textit{the middle and subsequent layers}.
-This pattern is consistent across all models and datasets we examined.
+To address potential circularity concerns due to the double use of LLM in VUF extraction and VU evaluation, we validate our findings using an alternative VUF extraction method, detailed in Appendix~\ref{app:circularity}.